-This Scripture reveals an important Biblical principle --the power of our prayers is directly related to our obedience to God's Word, and to our desire to do what pleases Him.
+This Scripture reveals an important Biblical principle - the power of our prayers is directly related to our obedience to God's Word, and to our desire to do what pleases Him.
 As we progress in our level of obedience to the Lord, the effectiveness of our prayers will increase.
 I have seen this principle at work in my own life, as well as in the lives of other believers who walk closely with the Lord.
 Proverbs 28:9 (NIV) says, "If anyone turns a deaf ear to the law, even his prayers are detestable."
 This is another verse which shows a connection between our obedience and our prayers.
-Even though we've made a decision to trust Christ as our Savior, we can't expect ready answers to our prayers when we ignore God's commands.
+Even though we have made a decision to trust Christ as our Savior, we cannot expect ready answers to our prayers when we ignore God's commands.
 Psalm 66:18-19 (NIV) says, "If I had cherished sin in my heart, the Lord would not have listened; but God has surely listened and heard my voice in prayer."
-If we want God to honor our prayers, we can't wink at sin, or have unconfessed sin in our lives.
+If we want God to honor our prayers, we cannot wink at sin, or have unconfessed sin in our lives.

 Jesus said, "If you abide in Me, and My words abide in you, ask whatever you wish, and it shall be done for you."
 (John 15:7 NASB) The Lord is promising us here that if we will live for Him and obey His Word, He will hear and answer our prayers.
 If you have unsaved or backslidden loved ones, your prayers can make all the difference in their lives.
 Job 22:30 (NIV) says, "[The Lord] will deliver even one who is not innocent, who will be delivered through the cleanness of your hands."
 Our prayers of intercession can be especially powerful when we are fully committed to the Lord.
 This is particularly important when we are unable to reach our loved ones with our conversation or example.
 Our prayers can be our best "secret weapon" in winning them to Christ.

-Prayer: Lord, forgive me for the times I haven't taken my prayer responsibilities seriously.
+Prayer: Lord, forgive me for the times that I have not taken my prayer responsibilities seriously.
 Remind me that my prayers can bring salvation to the lost, healing to the sick, and deliverance to those in trouble.
-Give me the grace and the desire to do Your will in everything.
+Give me the grace and the desire to do Your will in all things.
 Thank You that as I sow seeds of obedience, I will reap an abundant harvest of answered prayer!